 TYPES/STYLES OF VENDORS WE LOOK FOR

 We always try to have an eclectic vendor mix and try to stick to an artsy flea market vibe.
-We prefer to have more vintage clothing and decor, antiques, oddities, curiosities, tchotchkes, records etc. as well as art and handmade items that are on the unusual and alternative side .
+We prefer to have vintage clothing and decor, antiques, oddities, curiosities, tchotchkes, records etc. as the majority of our vendors.
+We also feature art and handmade items that are on the unusual and alternative side .
 We especially favor artists and makers who incorporate nature, taxidermy, unusual themes and any vendors who have an interactive element.
 The weirder, quirkier, more out-of-the-box and unique, the better.
 These are just things we look for, and we do try to make sure we have a variety that appeals to a wide audience as well.
-We also like to have some spiritual or intuitive vendors, card readers etc. We do also accept food, baked goods, candle and body care, as well as craft style vendors but this is a much smaller percentage of our overall vendor mix.
+We also like to have some intuitive vendors, card readers etc. We do also accept food, baked goods, candle and body care, as well as craft style vendors but this is a much smaller percentage of our overall vendor mix.
+We love our makers, but Friendship Flea is not a maker's market.
+We tend to try to feature makers who create unusual types of home decor that fit into our theme and style.
 Again, these are simply guidelines for each curation.
 Every location we partner with has a unique audience and needs.
 Our selections are often made with these things in mind.
 There are many very talented vendors out there who may not be chosen simply because they don't quite fit the style and aesthetic we go for or because the category they're in is saturated.
 As tough as these decisions often are, we believe maintaining our curated vendor mix leads to a consistent experience for patrons and has allowed us to establish a brand and a loyal audience.

 WHAT WE LOOK FOR WHEN REVIEWING VENDOR APPLICATIONS

 The vendor types and categories mentioned above.
 A thorough description of who you are, what you plan to sell and what your booth space will look like.
 Personality, humor and uniqueness.
 An active social media presence and established audience.
+Full social media website links and complete application forms.
 Evidence of past promotion and marketing.
 Photos of previous setups and products that give us an idea as to what your booth space will look like.
 New vendors!
-A social media presence is NOT a requirement.
+A social media presence is NOT a hard requirement.
 We love to have brand new vendors at our events.
 We rarely accept first-time vendors who do not provide photos or a thorough and detailed description of what their their setup would look like.
 If these two things are missing, you are more likely to be accepted if you are open to a shared space.
 We have a select amount of new vendors we add to each flea.